stonepros/stone/doc/mgr/orchestrator_modules.rst

 the orchestrator backend as much as possible.

-Bootstrapping hosts and adding them to the underlying orchestration system is outside the scope of Ceph's orchestrator interface.
-Ceph can only work on hosts when the orchestrator is already aware of them.
+Bootstrapping hosts and adding them to the underlying orchestration system is outside the scope of Stone's orchestrator interface.
+Stone can only work on hosts when the orchestrator is already aware of them.

 Where possible, placement of stateless services should be left up to the